restub/PochtaSdk/README.md

 # Welcome

-This is an early beta version that covers only very basic API features.
+This is a beta version that covers basic API features.

 ## Getting started